StanfordSpezi/SpeziStorage/Sources/SpeziSecureStorage/SpeziSecureStorage.docc/SpeziSecureStorage.md

 <!--

-This source file is part of the Spezi open-source project
+This source file is part of the Stanford Spezi open-source project

 SPDX-FileCopyrightText: 2022 Stanford University and the project authors (see CONTRIBUTORS.md)